-However, his two most famous works in the Song Cycle field, Die schöne Müllerin and Winterreise, both based on cycles of poems by Wilhelm Müller, are essentially unstaged tragic Operas for one singer.
-At the very least, these ‘Monodramas’ correspond to Opera the way the great Concept-Album Rock Operas of our own day correspond to Musical Theater.
+However, his two most famous works in the Song Cycle/Monodrama field, Die schöne Müllerin and Winterreise, both based on cycles of poems by Wilhelm Müller, are essentially unstaged tragic Operas for one singer.
+At the very least, these ‘Monodramas’ correspond to Opera the way the great Concept-Album Rock Operas of our own day correspond to ‘real’ Musical Theatre.
 These poems, like Goethe’s The Sorrows of Young Werther, dealt with the intersection between romantic heartbreak and existential despair (it was a very popular theme in European literature at the time, especially in Germany).
 Indeed, although not actually based on Goethe’s work, these song cycles do a much more effective job of musicalizing Goethe’s theme than the actual Werther opera by Jules Massenet.

 Die schöne Müllerin is the more ubiquitous of the two today, but Winterreise has always been the more respected by the serious music set.
 The latter is sadder than any tragic Opera I know of, partly because its deliberately unresolved ending denies the listener any real catharsis.
-The Müller poems it was based on were incredibly depressing to begin with (example: in one the narrator finds a graveyard and wishes to join the dead there, but ruefully observes “there was no room at the inn”), but Schubert’s contribution takes their sadness to a whole new level of eloquence and depth.
+The Müller poems it was based on were incredibly depressing to begin with (example: in one the narrator finds a graveyard and wishes to join the dead there, but ruefully observes “there was no room at the inn”), but Schubert’s contribution takes their sadness to a whole new level.
 Some songs, like the first, “Gute Natch” (‘Good Night’), are calm and solemn, even stately, but with an ocean of sadness suggested under the surface.
 Others, like “Die Wetterfahne” (‘The Weathervane’), are angry and palpably bitter, the narrator cursing the world for what it has done to him.
 Still others, like “Der Lindenbaum” (‘The Linden Tree’), are full of heartwrenching longing for past happiness that cannot be reclaimed.
 There is even one desperately upbeat song, “Mut!” (‘Courage!’), sung by the narrator in a futile attempt to raise his spirit.

 Throughout, the songs feature Schubert’s legendary gift for sheer melody, but with a depth of sorrow he never approached anywhere else in his work.
 And while Die schöne Müllerin at least ended with the catharsis of an operatic suicide, Winterreise concludes with its most haunting song of all, “Der Leiermann” (‘The Organ-Grinder’), as the narrator encounters the evocative image of an ignored, penniless organ grinder still relentlessly cranking his instrument.
 There is no real resolution of the protagonist’s crippling romantic and existential grief, just the musical equivalent of a film fading out on a single symbolic image.